 - An ultraviolet-light purification system will emit germicidal irradiation lights during its filtering process.
 The process has killed COVID-19 in tests.

 Elevators have become a source of anxiety and can pose some real health risks during COVID-19.
-As you reopen responsibly, you will need to introduce new protocols that limit occupancy and require additional safety measures are taken.
+As you reopen responsibly, you will need to introduce new protocols that limit occupancy and require additional safety measures to be taken.

-What are you doing to reopen responsibly?
+What are you doing to stay open responsibly?
 Please comment below with the ways you are making your facilities safer.